googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 #### Fetching `opentelemetry-cpp`

-Here is an example command to fetch and install `opentelemtry-cpp` on Fedora Linux.
+Here is an example command to fetch and install `opentelemetry-cpp` on Fedora Linux.

 ```Dockerfile
 WORKDIR /var/tmp/build/